 - Rifugio Elisabetta at the head of Val Veny near the Col De La Seigne,

-For all informations on the mountain conditions you may contact the Company of Guides of Courmayeur (tel. +39 0165 842064; fax. +39 0165 842357; email email@example.com).
-They’ve an excellent local weather service, and are always well informed on the conditions up there.
+For all informations on the mountain conditions you may contact the Company of Guides of Courmayeur (tel. +39 0165 842064; fax. +39 0165 842357; email firstname.lastname@example.org).
+They have a local weather service, and are always informed on the conditions up there.

 The quickest source of informations on the weather on the southern side of the massif is the webcam at www.valdigne.com.
 Remember that this cam "sees" only the central portion of the main ridge - Point Lechaud is located three of miles to the left.
 This very informative site has also plenty of informations on accomodation, place where to eat, etc. in the area.